Burnsville, Minnesota: Demographics

+2020 census

 2010 census

 As of the census of 2010, there were 60,306 people, 24,283 households, and 15,656 families residing in the city.
 The population density was 2421.0 PD/sqmi.
 There were 25,759 housing units at an average density of 1034.1 /sqmi.
 The racial makeup of the city was 77.5% White, 10.0% African American, 0.4% Native American, 5.0% Asian, 0.1% Pacific Islander, 3.5% from other races, and 3.5% from two or more races.
 Hispanic or Latino of any race were 7.9% of the population.

 There were 24,283 households, of which 32.1% had children under 18 living with them, 48.4% were married couples living together, 11.5% had a female householder with no husband present, 4.6% had a male householder with no wife present, and 35.5% were non-families.
 27.6% of all households were made up of individuals, and 8% had someone living alone who was 65 or older.
 The average household size was 2.47 and the average family size was 3.03.

 The median age in the city was 35.9.
 11% of residents were under the age of 18; 9% were between 18 and 24; 28.6% were from 25 to 44; 26.7% were from 45 to 64; and 11.7% were 65 or older.
 The gender makeup of the city was 48.7% male and 51.3% female.

 Economy

 Burnsville's biggest employer is its school district, Independent School District 191, followed by Fairview Ridges Hospital, UTAS Sensor Systems, Northern Tool + Equipment, Pepsi-Cola Bottling, YRC, Mackin Educational Resources, Cub Foods, Frontier Communications, and AMS Holding.
 Manufacturing is the second-largest industry.
-Many employers, including Northern Tool + Equipment, Abdallah Candies, and UTC Aerospace Systems, are in the industrial areas in the southwest and the north, with corporate headquarters and modern warehouses in services and manufacturing.
+Many employers, including Abdallah Candies and UTC Aerospace Systems, are in the industrial areas in the southwest and the north, with corporate headquarters and modern warehouses in services and manufacturing.
 Service firms such as internet utilities, news, and real estate are mostly located throughout the north along Highway 13.

 Retail shopping is along County Road 42 and Highway 13 in the west and east sections of the city with local shopping nodes positioned throughout.
 The largest strip, County Road 42, is lined with suburban strip malls, restaurants, goods and grocery stores.
 The anchor of the strip, Burnsville Center, is a 1275703 sqft regional mall.

 Burnsville is a 15- to 30-minute drive from many regional attractions and services, such as the Mall of America, Valleyfair Amusement Park, Buck Hill Ski Area, the Minneapolis–St. Paul International Airport, downtown Saint Paul and downtown Minneapolis.
 Adjacent cities of Apple Valley, Bloomington, Eagan, Lakeville, and Savage provide even more shopping hubs, lakes and parks.